 A recent project that I worked on had the most magnificent arched feature window but the heat and light at certain times of the day were fierce.
 By using these elegant 100% natural linen sheers, we were able to block out the heat without compromising on the light.
 The sheers can then be drawn back on a gloomy day or when the sun changes position, giving the client the best of both options.

 Aren’t curtains dated?

 You just need to select the right style, heading and fabric to achieve a myriad of looks that will complete the look of the room, frame your windows and doors and provide you with heat and cold protection.

-The contemporary take on curtains
+The contemporary take on sheers

-A more classic approach?
+A more classic approach to sheers?

 So you love sheers but want a more classic feel – then you should opt for a simple lightweight unlined linen that will be transparent but slightly more formal than straight synthetic and consider partnering them with bamboo blinds or a patterned fabric blind to soften the look.

 Top tips for headings for sheer curtains